CUET History Syllabus & Comprehensive Study Plan

 • Story of discovery: Sanchi stupa.

 • Excerpt: Reproduction of sculptures from Sanchi.
-Discussion: Ways in which sculpture has been interpreted by historians, and other sources for reconstructing the history of Buddhism.
+Discussion: Ways in which sculpture has been interpreted by historians, as well as other sources for reconstructing the history of Buddhism.

 5.